 The Fiscal Strategy Model (FSM) projects the financial performance and the financial position of the government over a medium-term horizon and is published with the latest Economic and Fiscal Update.

 The principal purpose of the FSM is to produce the post-forecast fiscal projections.

-The Half Year Economic and Fiscal Update (HYEFU) 2019 version of the FSM is published here on the Treasury's website.
+The Half Year Economic and Fiscal Update 2021 (HYEFU) version of the FSM is published here on the Treasury's website.
 This model uses economic and fiscal forecasts prepared for the Half Year Economic and Fiscal Update 2021 (HYEFU).

-- incorporate Treasury's forecasts and projections of net migration, which reaches 35,000 by the final forecast year, and then declines over projections, by 3,000 per year, until it reaches and then remains at 15,000, the current long-run stable assumption used by Stats NZ;
+- incorporate the Treasury’s forecasts and projections of net migration, which reaches 40,800 by the final forecast year and then declines by 2,000 per year to reach 25,000 by 2033/34, which is two years before the end of projection period

-- include some degree of transition in many fiscal variables, including tax revenue, to their long-term assumptions in the early years of the projections, if the long-term rates or levels have not been reached at the end of the forecast period;
+- include some degree of transition in many fiscal variables, including tax revenue, to their long-term assumptions in the early years of projections, if the long-term rates of growth or levels of GDP have not been reached at the end of the forecast period

-- apply an annual increment of $6.6 billion to the end-of-forecast capital allowance in the first projected year and increase this increment by 4.2% each year in later projected years, which is sufficient to keep net core Crown debt stable at around 19 per cent of GDP;
+- apply an annual increment of $8.0 billion to the end-of-forecast capital allowance in the first projected year and increase this increment by 2% each year in later projected years

-Also downloadable above is a note Projection Assumptions Half Year Economic & Fiscal Update (HYEFU) 2021 version of the Fiscal Strategy Model.
+Also downloadable from the section below is a note Projection Assumptions for the Half Year Economic and Fiscal Update (HYEFU) 2021 version of the Fiscal Strategy Model.
 This provides further information about the post-forecast projections, including detailing some of the key assumptions and providing data tables for both economic and fiscal variable projections.

 Notes for this Version of the Fiscal Strategy Model#